hashicorp/design-system/website/docs/components/alert/partials/content/content.md

   </A.Description>
 </Hds::Alert>

-If linking to multiple related items on the same page, e.g., highlighting multiple form validation errors, wrap the links in a list.
+Wrap links to multiple related items on the same page in a list, e.g., when highlighting multiple form validation errors.

 <Hds::Alert @type="inline" @color="critical" as |A|>
   <A.Title>Error submitting the form</A.Title>